semgrep/semgrep-docs/docs/semgrep-app/findings.md

 To **remove a rule** from the Rule Board:

-1. Click **Rule Board**.
+1. In Semgrep App, click **[Rule board](https://semgrep.dev/orgs/-/board)**.
 2. Click the ruleset that contains the rule.
 3. Click the <i className="fa-solid fa-trash-can inline_svg"></i> **Remove rule** icon next to the rule you're deleting.
 4. Click **Save**.

 :::info
+- Individual rules within rulesets can only be disabled, not deleted.
+To disable an individual rule, click the <i class="fa-light fa-toggle-large-on"></i> toggle to disable the rule.
-When you remove a rule from the Rule Board, all associated findings on Findings page and Dashboard page are removed also.
+- When you remove a rule from the Rule Board, all associated findings on Findings page and Dashboard page are removed also.
 :::

 To **view and add comments** to history of a finding: